 As we previously wrote in our guide to the Best Free Meditation Apps & Podcasts, we adore Sarah Blondin’s poetic, beautifully-written meditations, which the writer and meditation teacher puts out for free on her Live Awake Podcast.
 Recently, we came across Blondin’s “Honoring Life” meditation, which strikes us as a perfect meditation for our current, tumultuous times.

 Part of this guided meditation’s appeal has to do with its careful, deliberate storytelling.
-It’s almost like a prayer– but the words are completely agnostic, inspired by nature, time, and the vicissitudes of living.
+It’s almost like an affirmation prayer— but the words are completely agnostic, inspired by nature, time, and the vicissitudes of living.
 (Blondin, who is surrounded by the natural wonder of British Columbia, has a knack for poetry.)

 The words, it seems, resonate beyond the recording.
 As a result, we recommend this Honoring Life meditation to everyone– especially those who are going through a tough time.
 It’s said that a good meditation comes to you whenever you need to hear it most, and I find that this one is always on time.

 Curl up in a comfortable spot and listen to Sarah Blondin’s Honoring Life meditation, below.

 Below is a transcript of Blondin’s full Honoring Life meditation, for those of you who want to revisit the words.